dmhenaopa/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 ## :pencil2: C - Doubly linked lists
-This folder contains programs and functions to print, obtain information o
+This folder contains programs and functions to print, obtain information of nodes, add nodes to the list and functions that frees nodes of the list or the list itself.

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
 The programs and functions will be compiled with `gcc 4.8.4`.
 The prototypes of all the functions are included in the header file called  `lists.h`